Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 But this is not the case with Climashield.

-They are long continuous filaments which makes them, in a way, a “tear-proof” insulator .
+They are long continuous filaments which makes them, in a way, a "tear-proof" insulator .
 It's like trying to break a string by pulling on each side, lengthwise.
-Impossible I tell you!
+Impossible, I tell you!

-This is a very telling image!
+Now that’s a very telling image!

-A technology that fights against fabric humidity
+Technology that fights against fabric humidity

 A cut that must be adapted